 We Save Lives educates the public and policy makers about the dangers of the 3D’s.
 These are Drugged, Distracted, and Drunken driving.
 It is led by the pioneering founder of Mothers Against Drunk Driving, Candy Lightner.

-We’ve made great progress in reducing alcohol-related traffic fatalities since 1980.
+We’ve made great progress in reducing alcohol traffic deaths since 1980.
 That’s when Ms. Lightner began raising public awareness of the problem.
 The proportion of alcohol-related traffic deaths has fallen by over half since 1982.

-But the proportion of traffic deaths NOT linked with alcohol has jumped over three-fourths during the same time.
+But the proportion of traffic deaths not linked with alcohol has jumped over three-fourths during the same time.
+See Drugged Driving Greatly Under-Reported.
 We’re winning the battle against alcohol-related traffic deaths.
-We’re losing it against other causes traffic deaths.1
+We’re losing it against other causes of traffic deaths.1

 And the problem is growing much worse.
 To learn more, visit Drugged Driving.